What is an ABO incompatibility reaction?

-An ABO incompatibility reaction can occur if you are given the wrong type of blood during a blood transfusion.
-It is a rare, but serious and potentially fatal, response by your immune system to incompatible blood.
+An ABO incompatibility reaction can occur if you receive the wrong type of blood during a blood transfusion.
+It’s a rare but serious and potentially fatal response to incompatible blood by your immune system.

-These reactions are extremely rare, as doctors are very aware of the danger of using the wrong blood during a transfusion.
-There are many precautions in place to reduce the risk of a mistake.
-However, if a reaction does occur during or after a transfusion, doctors and nurses know what symptoms to look for.
-This allows them to provide treatment as quickly as possible.
+These reactions are extremely rare, because doctors are aware of the danger of using the wrong blood during a transfusion.
+There are many precautions in place to reduce the chances of a mistake.
+Your doctor and nurse know to look for certain symptoms during and after your transfusion that might mean you’re having a reaction.
+This allows them to provide you with treatment as quickly as possible.

-There are four main blood types, known as A, B, AB, and O. If you are type A, your red blood cells have proteins attached to them known as A antigens.
+The four main blood types are A, B, AB, and O. If you’re type A, your red blood cells have proteins attached to them known as A antigens.
 Type B blood cells carry B antigens.
-Type AB blood has both A and B antigens, and type O blood has neither.
+Type AB blood has both A and B antigens, and type O blood has neither A nor B antigens.

 If you have type AB blood, you have both A and B antigens.
-This means you are a universal recipient and can receive any type of blood.
-However, you can only donate blood to other type AB people
+This means you’re a universal recipient and you can receive any type of blood.
+However, you can only donate blood to other people who have type AB blood.

-If you have type O blood, which has no antigens, you are a universal donor.
-Your blood can be given to anyone without triggering their immune system, but you can only receive type O blood.
+If you have type O blood, which has no antigens, you’re a universal donor.
+You can give your blood to anyone without triggering their immune system, but you can only receive type O blood.

-Normally, before a blood transfusion, your blood will be tested to determine your blood type and a small sample will be cross-matched with some of the donated blood.
-During a cross match, the two samples of blood are mixed and viewed under a microscope.
-This allows doctors to make certain an incompatibility reaction won’t take place.
+Before a blood transfusion, your doctor will test your blood to determine your blood type.
+A small sample will be crossmatched with some of your donated blood.
+The two samples of blood are then mixed and watched for a reaction.
+This allows your doctor to be certain an incompatibility reaction won’t take place.

 Human error is the most likely cause of an ABO incompatibility reaction.
-If the wrong blood type is used during a transfusion, it might be the result of mislabeled blood, incorrectly filled out forms, or a failure to check donated blood before the transfusion.
+If your transfusion uses the wrong blood type, it could be the result of mislabeled blood, incorrectly completed forms, or a failure to check donated blood before the transfusion.

-Should a reaction occur, you would normally experience symptoms within a few minutes of receiving a transfusion.
+If you have an ABO incompatibility reaction, you’ll have symptoms within a few minutes of receiving a transfusion.
 These may include:

-As soon as medical staff suspects that you might be experiencing an incompatibility reaction, they will stop the blood transfusion.
-The blood bank will be informed, as there is a risk that the wrong blood could also have been given to other patients.
+Medical staff will stop the blood transfusion if they suspect you might be having an incompatibility reaction.
+They’ll tell the blood bank about it, because there’s a risk that the wrong blood could also have been given to other patients.

-Doctors will test samples of your blood for evidence that your red blood cells have been destroyed and also test your urine to see if it contains hemoglobin, a component released from broken-down blood cells.
-They will double-check your blood type and carry out the cross match procedure again.
+Your doctor will test samples of your blood for evidence of destruction of your red blood cells.
+They’ll also test your urine to see if it contains hemoglobin, a component released from broken-down blood cells.
+They’ll double-check your blood type and carry out the crossmatch procedure again.

-While these procedures are carried out, a doctor or nurse will monitor your vital signs such as your blood pressure, heart rate, breathing, and temperature.
+While these procedures are performed, your doctor or nurse will monitor your vital signs, including your:

-You may be admitted to an intensive care unit.
-After stopping your blood transfusion, the medical staff will attach a saline drip to the line in order to keep it open.
+You may need to enter the intensive care unit.
+After stopping your blood transfusion, the medical staff will attach a saline drip to the line to keep it open.

-Treatment is aimed at preventing you from developing abnormally low blood pressure, kidney failure, and extensive blood clotting.
-You may be given oxygen, fluids will be administered into your vein, and you may have a drug to increase your urine output.
-If you are in danger of experiencing widespread clotting, you may receive a transfusion of plasma or platelets.
+The goal of treatment is to prevent you from having kidney failure, extensive blood clotting, and blood pressure that’s abnormally low.
+You may receive oxygen and intravenous fluids.
+You may also receive a drug to increase your urine output.
+If you’re at risk of having widespread clotting, you may receive a transfusion of plasma or platelets.

-There is not much that patients can do to prevent ABO incompatibility reactions.
+There isn’t much that patients can do to prevent ABO incompatibility reactions.
 However, most hospitals and blood banks have systems in place to reduce the chance that such a reaction will occur.
 These include:

-- checking donors’ identities to ensure that their details match the information on their blood samples
+- checking the identities of donors to ensure that their details match the information on their blood samples

 - correctly labeling stored samples

-- double checking blood type of both patients and blood packs before each transfusion
+- double-checking the blood type of both patients and blood packs before each transfusion